1 1/2 tablespoons of batter per large cup in the Lodge Pro pan shown above produces a beautiful "ball."

 1. Stir together the dry, set aside (do not sift together):

 2-cups all-purpose white unbleached flour (5 mg)

 1¼ teaspoons cardamom (.45 mg)

 Set aebleskiver pan on burner at low, to preheat.
 When ready to cook, turn heat up to medium or just a bit higher.
-Either spray" each cup with oil or use a drop or two of extra virgin olive oil or expeller pressed canola oil.
+Either spray" each cup with oil or use a 1/8th teaspoon of extra virgin olive oil or expeller pressed canola oil.

-Place buttermilk into medium size mixing bowl.
+Place buttermilk and low-fat milk into medium size mixing bowl.
 Add grated lemon peel.
 Set aside.

 Separate eggs, placing whites into smaller mixing bowl.
-Put two egg yolks in with milk.
+Put yolks in with milk.
 Beat egg whites with clean beaters at high speed until stiff or sponge like.
 Set aside.